sendbird-graveyard/migrating-from-pusher-chatkit/README.md

 # Data Mappings
 ## Users
 Users can chat with each other by participating in open channels and joining group channels and are identified with their own user id.
 [Learn more about users here](https://docs.sendbird.com/platform/user).
-* **User id**: a string with a length of 80 and can be the same as old id that was used in the legacy system.
+* **User id**: A string with a length of 80 and can be the same as old id that was used in the legacy system.
 This will be the unique id that can be used to identify the user and we don’t allow duplicate id in an app.
 * **Metadata**: If you want to add custom information such as organization id for the B2B case, you can use this resource.
 You can filter users based on this value to limit their access to a certain group of users.
 Find more information on [user metadata here](https://docs.sendbird.com/platform/user_metadata).